 - Many agencies tell you that expensive links equal higher rankings.
 False.
 Link price is set by the webmaster’s greed, not by Google’s algorithm.

-In the IT and SaaS world, you neither need quantity, nor insane budgets, you need Relational Authority.
+In the IT and SaaS world, you neither need quantity nor insane budgets.
+You need Relational Authority.

 YES – a garage startup can outrank a VC-backed brand.